JetBrains-Research/KEEPs/KEEP.md

 #### Local error unions

-Local error type is an error defined to be local.
+Local error type is an error defined in a specific scope.
+They express some exceptional state of the function/class that exists only in internal logic.
+They are expected not to leave it neither on the type level nor on the value level.
-There are several options to do this:
+There are several options to declare them:
 1. If we would like to have required error declaration:
    - ```kotlin
      fun last() {